ViktorAJStein/viktorajstein.github.io/_pages/home.md

 Developing methods that are both theoretically grounded and practically robust enables safer, faster, and more interpretable inference methods in modern applications.

+## Research interests

+- Metric gradient flows in the Wasserstein geometry, the Fisher-Rao geometry, and kernelized variants
+- Kinetic extensions thereof, like accelerated gradient flows
+- Particle methods for generative modeling
+- designing and investigating the properties of suitable loss functionals, combining e.g., optimal transport, f-divergences, and kernel distances.
+- infinite-dimensional geometry